$0 South Africa Curriculum Matching Matrix — CAPS, Cambridge, or GED? The Decision South African Homeschool Parents Were Never Given

 5. Defend your choice — to family, to the Department of Education, to anyone who questions why you're not using "the school system"

 "Impaq is not user friendly...
-I am having buyers remorse." — South African parent on Reddit, after switching too late
+I am having buyers remorse." — South African parent on Reddit, after choosing the biggest brand without auditing the alternatives

+The Curriculum Audit exists because this comparison — independent, data-driven, and current — had never been assembled in one place.
 A consultation with an independent homeschool advisor costs R1,200 per session and requires booking ahead.
-This guide gives you the same structured analysis — for less than a family dinner out — and you can read it tonight.
+This gives you the same structured analysis — and you can read it tonight.

 Updated for 2025

 The BELA Act changes of 2024/2025 invalidated most older guides.
-This guide incorporates the current Grade R requirements, the removal of mandatory home visits, and the updated USAf exemption rules for GED graduates.
+This includes the current Grade R requirements, the removal of mandatory home visits, and the updated USAf exemption rules for GED graduates.
 Old blog posts don't have this.
 We do.

 What You Get